 Visit Self Service Meter Read for more information.

 If you have submitted a meter read which has been rejected, you may request a review of our decision.
-For more information on how to raise your concerns and lodge a dispute, please refer to ‘How we manage complaints’ resolution procedure listed above.
+For more information on how to raise your concerns and lodge a dispute, please view our complaints page and get in touch.

 Receiving concessions, rebates and grants

 Eligible customers can receive various state-funded energy concessions, which we may administer on behalf of state governments.
 The range of energy concessions and eligibility conditions vary from state to state.

 Note that eligibility terms and conditions, and the amounts and applicability of concessions, rebates and grants are subject to change by State Governments.